The 10.30 am Scenic Cruise on Lake Taupō

 • Access to private land, water and know-how of local’s secret spaces

-• Corporate events & team building.
+• Functions, corporate events & team building

-Reliable and Experienced
+Reliable & Experienced

 Can you swim in Lake Taupō?